-There are two ways to serve in the Executive Branch — through a career position or through a non-career position.
+There are two avenues to serving in the Executive Branch — through a career position or through a non-career position.
 This guide focuses on non-career, political appointments.
-Career positions are civil service positions that have a more traditional application process, listings for which can be found at usajobs.gov.
+Career positions are civil service positions that have a more traditional application process, listings for these positions can be found at usajobs.gov.

 There are over 9,000 potential civil service leadership and support positions in the Legislative and Executive branches of the Federal Government that may be subject to political appointments.
-The actual number of positions filled by political appointment is limited to roughly 4,000 because of statutory limitations on the number of positions that may be filled by non-career appointment.
+However, the actual number of positions filled by political appointment is limited to roughly 4,000 due to statutory limitations on the number of positions that may be filled by non-career appointment.